Julius Jones (American football)

-Julius Andre Maurice Jones (born August 14, 1981) is a former American football running back.
-He was drafted by the Dallas Cowboys in the second round of the 2004 NFL Draft.
-He also played for the Seattle Seahawks and the New Orleans Saints.
-He played college football at the University of Notre Dame.
+Julius Andre Maurice Jones (born August 14, 1981) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
+Jones was selected by the Dallas Cowboys in the second round of the 2004 NFL draft.
+He also played in the NFL for the Seattle Seahawks and the New Orleans Saints.

-Early years
+Early life

 Jones was born in Big Stone Gap, Virginia.
-His mother, Betty, worked the graveyard shift in a Virginia coal mine for nearly 20 years while raising seven children, including his older brother Thomas Jones.
+His mother, Betty, worked the graveyard shift in a Virginia coal mine for nearly 20 years while raising seven children, including his older brother Thomas.
 While in Appalachia, Virginia, his father encouraged the children to learn five new words per day and made them read the front page of the newspaper before they could read the sports section.
 Jones credits his parents with instilling the ambition and strong work ethic that he is known for in professional football.

-He attended Powell Valley High School, where he was a letterman in football, basketball, and track.
+Jones attended Powell Valley High School, where he was a letterman in football, basketball, and track.
 In football, as a senior he registered 2,564 yards and 36 touchdowns, earning honorable-mention USA Today All-American honors.

-He contributed to his school winning 28 straight games and the Virginia Group A-Division II state title in 1997 and 1998 while being named the Virginia Group A Offensive Player of the Year in both years.
+Jones contributed to his school winning 28 straight games and the Virginia Group A-Division II state title in 1997 and 1998 while being named the Virginia Group A Offensive Player of the Year in both years.
 He finished his high school career with 614 carries for 5,803 yards and 86 touchdowns.
-He also played safety and had 10 career interceptions.
+Jones also played safety and had 10 career interceptions.

 College career

-Jones played college football at the University of Notre Dame from 1999 to 2001 and 2003.
+Jones played college football at Notre Dame from 1999 to 2001 and 2003.
 As a freshman, he was a backup, playing mainly on special teams, while leading the team in both kickoff and punt return yardage, he also recorded 146-rushing yards and one touchdown against Navy.
-As a sophomore, he was a part of a three-back rotation that included Tony Fisher and Terrance Howard, which limited him to only three 100 rushing yards games.
-In 2002, he was suspended from the team because of academic reasons.
+As a sophomore, he was a part of a three-back rotation that included Tony Fisher and Terrance Howard, which limited him to only three 100 rushing yard games.
+In 2002, Jones was suspended from the team because of academic reasons.